 Traffic Flow Modeling

-While it is possible to simulate vehicles one-at-a-time traversing a roadway network using conventional chassis simulation tools (Simulink, for example), actual traffic involves interactions outside the ego-vehicle such as traffic signals, changing roadway rules as a function of road position, and interactions with surrounding vehicles which in turn, are interacted with each other and their own rule sets.
+While it is possible to simulate vehicles one-at-a-time traversing a roadway network using conventional chassis simulation tools (Simulink, for example), actual traffic involves interactions outside the ego-vehicle such as traffic signals, changing roadway rules as a function of road position, and interactions with surrounding vehicles which in turn, are interacting with each other and their own rule sets.
+A single vehicle simulation would have difficulty capturing many such factors, nor would it statistically predict where accelerations and decelerations occur resulting from such interactions.
 A microscopic traffic simulation was thus employed to capture the large-scale individual vehicle motions across the approximately 100km2 traffic network, with approximately 15,000 interacting vehicles.

 The first step of this work was to use an OSM representation of the State College Road network and implement it in a microscopic traffic simulation tool to produce reference vehicle trajectories throughout State College.
 The traffic modeling and simulation tool, AIMSUN (Advanced Interactive Microscopic Simulator for Urban and non-urban Networks) was employed.
 A traffic simulation was chosen because of its ability to create realistic traffic networks with ease, with traffic signals and volume levels calibrated by the work of Prof. Guler and her team using measured data for each signal and via traffic volume probes.
 With access to a calibrated road network, the traffic simulation provides reasonably accurate signal patterns, traffic volume, and traffic volume flow rate estimates.